 The plaintiff is the owner of real property located at 1226 F Street Northeast in the District of Columbia ("the property"), which he acquired on or about April 25, 2005 after executing a Deed of Trust in favor of Mortgage Electronic Registration Systems, Inc. Compl. ¶ 1; Def.
-EMC's Opp'n at 1.
-On September 12, 2008, Diane S. Rosenberg, Mark D. Meyer and John A. Ansell, III were appointed as Substitute Trustees through a Deed of Appointment of Substitute Trustees.
+EMC's Opp'n at 1.1 On September 12, 2008, Diane S. Rosenberg, Mark D. Meyer and John A. Ansell, III were appointed as Substitute Trustees through a Deed of Appointment of Substitute Trustees.
 Def.
 EMC's Opp'n at 2.
-On May 20, 2009, Rosenberg sent the plaintiff a letter notifying him that the Substitute Trustees intended to sell the property at a public auction on June 9, 2009 at 10:34 a.m.
-Compl., Ex.
+On May 20, 2009, Rosenberg sent the plaintiff a letter notifying him that the Substitute Trustees intended to sell the property at a public auction on June 9, 2009 at 10:34 a.m.2 Compl., Ex.
 6.

-The plaintiff then filed suit and submitted the instant motion on May 28, 2009.
-The plaintiff asserts that the defendants violated TILA, see Compl. ¶¶ 2-7, RESPA, see id. ¶¶ 8-10, the FDCPA, see id. ¶ 13(1), and the NHA, see id. ¶ 13(2).
+The plaintiff then filed suit and submitted the instant motion on May 28, 2009.3 The plaintiff asserts that the defendants violated TILA, see Compl. ¶¶ 2-7, RESPA, see id. ¶¶ 8-10, the FDCPA, see id. ¶ 13(1), and the NHA, see id. ¶ 13(2).
 Upon receipt of the motion on May 29, 2009, the court set an expedited briefing schedule, and defendants Coldwell and EMC filed oppositions to the motion on June 3, 2009.
-The plaintiff filed a reply to defendant Coldwell's opposition on June 4, 2009.
+The plaintiff did not file a reply in support of the motion.

-&lt;sup>1 Because the complaint and request for injunctive relief contain little in the way of factual background, the court relies in part on the defendants' factual summaries, which the plaintiff has not contested.
+1 Because the complaint and request for injunctive relief contain little in the way of factual background, the court relies in part on the defendants' factual summaries, which the plaintiff has not contested.

-&lt;sup>2 EMC asserts that the Substitute Trustees had previously scheduled the foreclosure sale for September 16, 2008 and January 21, 2009.
+2 EMC asserts that the Substitute Trustees had previously scheduled the foreclosure sale for September 16, 2008 and January 21, 2009.
 EMC cancelled the September 2008 sale, and the January 2009 sale was cancelled when the plaintiff filed a bankruptcy petition on the day the sale was to go forward.
 Def.
 EMC's Opp'n at 2.

-&lt;sup>3 The complaint, not the motion for injunctive relief, contains the plaintiff's arguments in favor of injunctive relief, and therefore the court will cite to the complaint throughout this Memorandum Opinion.
+3 The complaint, not the motion for injunctive relief, contains the plaintiff's arguments in favor of injunctive relief, and therefore the court will cite to the complaint throughout this Memorandum Opinion.
 See generally Compl.; Pl.'s Mot.